Club VP Membership

 The Vice President Membership (VPM) is responsible for attracting, onboarding and retaining members.
 They manage the membership journey from first enquiry to long-term engagement, ensuring new members feel welcome and existing members feel valued.
 The VPM works closely with the VPE, VPPR and President to support growth, maintain club vitality and contribute to the Distinguished Club Program membership goals.

-December and January are decisive months for membership stability.
+February & March are decisive months for membership stability.
 Existing members often reassess their commitments at this time of year and guests may be looking for new opportunities in the new year.
 As VPM, your leadership ensures that curiosity becomes commitment and that members feel supported before membership renewal cycles resume in the spring.

 Your focus now is to engage current members deeply, nurture guests, strengthen onboarding systems and prepare the club for the busy contest and Area Director visit period.